enkeys/metacase/README.md

 using an [FMF](https://fmf.readthedocs.io/en/latest/) tree.

-The test cases must be defined according to an internal schema (*WIP* - will be shared here) and the fmfexporter can parse them and invoke a selected adapter to convert / export the select test cases into an external ALM related tool.
+The test cases must be defined according to an internal schema (*WIP* - will be shared here) and the metacase can parse them and invoke a selected adapter to convert / export the select test cases into an external ALM related tool.

 Format for defining the test case is YAML (Simple example available -- *WIP* -- in the test directory).